opendaylight/docs/docs/release-notes/projects/infrautils.rst

 * `Release plan <https://jira.opendaylight.org/browse/TSC-219>`_

-* Describe any major shifts in release schedule from the release plan
+* Describe any major shifts in release schedule from the release plan.

   * No shifts